 When buying life insurance there are two points that customers focus on: best coverage and affordability.
 Unfortunately, many people have misconceptions about the affordability part.
-A study done by the Insurance Barometer in 2015 found that “80 percent of consumers misjudge the price for term life insurance, with Millennials overestimating the cost by 213%, and Gen Xers overestimating the cost by 119%.”
+A study done by the Insurance Barometer, found that “80 percent of consumers misjudge the price for term life insurance, with Millennials overestimating the cost by 213%, and Gen Xers overestimating the cost by 119%.”

 But not all life insurance plans are the same.
 In fact, with a little research, you’ll find there are multiple types of plans available.
 One common product is term life insurance, which is often a very affordable option.
 Here’s why: